slbailey/Retrovue/docs/domain/SchedulePlan.md

 - [Channel manager](../runtime/ChannelManager.md) - Stream execution
 - [Operator CLI](../operator/CLI.md) - Operational procedures

 SchedulePlan is the **single source of scheduling logic** for channel programming.
 Each SchedulePlan defines one or more **Zones** (named time windows with optional day filters) and a **Pattern** for each Zone. **Zones** declare when they apply (e.g., base 00:00–24:00, or After Dark 22:00–05:00) and reference a Pattern. **Patterns** are ordered lists of [Program](Program.md) references (catalog entries such as series, movies, blocks, or composites).
-No durations inside the pattern — Zones + Patterns repeat to fill the Zone's active window, snapping to the Channel's Grid boundaries. **Programs** are catalog entities (series/movie/block) referenced by patterns; episodes are resolved at ScheduleDay time based on rotation policy.
+No durations inside the pattern — Zones + Patterns repeat to fill the Zone's active window, snapping to the Channel's Grid boundaries. **Programs** are catalog entities (series/movie/block) referenced by patterns; episodes are resolved at ScheduleDay time based on rotation policy (`sequential`, `random`, or `lru`).
 Plans are reusable and timeless — they define Zones and Patterns that are applied per day to generate ScheduleDay records.
 Plans are channel-bound and span repeating or one-time timeframes.
 Plans are layered by priority and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding generic ones.
 Templates have been removed; all scheduling logic is defined directly in SchedulePlan.
 Content selection can include regular assets or VirtualAssets.
-Plans are timeless but bound by effective date ranges, and superseded plans are archived.
-Plan-based scheduling flows into ScheduleDay, which is resolved 3-4 days in advance for EPG and playout purposes.
+Plans are timeless but bound by effective date ranges, and superseded plans are archived. **EPG horizon:** ScheduleDays are resolved 2-3 days in advance for EPG purposes. **Playlog horizon:** PlaylogEvents are continuously extended ~3-4 hours ahead of real time.
 ScheduleDay is the primary expansion point for Programs → episodes and VirtualAssets → assets.